 What we believe deep inside affects our actions.
 Most people feel some guilt or remorse about withdrawing from their investment accounts to pay for their living expenses unless they have extremely high net worth.

 Even those with very high net worth have grown their spending to match their level of wealth.
-This means that spending savings is not always easy even for those with plenty of funds for life.
+This means that making withdrawals to live off investments is not always easy even for those with plenty of funds.

 Most of us are conditioned our entire lives to save money and put it into our investment accounts.
 Suddenly, in the last half of our adult life we’re supposed to feel good about spending this money.